 If you follow the aviation news, or are avgeeks like us, you would’ve seen that oneworld has announced that Alaska Airlines will be joining the alliance in summer 2021.
 The move created headline news as some believe that large airline alliances are dying.
 It didn’t help when LATAM announced they were leaving the oneworld alliance.
-To add fuel to the debate, there is ongoing debate of whether Qatar Airways will remain in the alliance.
+To add fuel to the debate, there is ongoing speculation of whether Qatar Airways will remain in the alliance.
 Some see alliances as a way of creating monopolies and we as customers pay the price of it!
 However, for customers, airline alliances can also be very useful!
 It provides a way for reciprocal benefits.
 Being a oneworld elite status holder, we’ve really made use of all the benefits it provides.

 Since losing LATAM to Delta, oneworld has responded by welcoming not one, but TWO new airlines into its network.
 Royal Air Maroc will be a fully fledged member of the the alliance in April 2020, opening new routes for the alliance in Africa.